 - Fred Wouters, Laboratory for Molecular and Cellular Systems, Institute for Neuro- and Sensory Physiology, University of Göttingen, Germany

 The time schedule of the course is still available for download:

-Thank you for registering for the Microscopy course!
+Thank you for registering for the Time-Resolved Microscopy Course 2016!

 An email with the supplied information has been sent to the provided address.×